xfhg/intercept/README.md

 ## TODO

+- [ ] Complete the test suite

-- [ ] Configurable output types for main report
+- [ ] Add [shellcheck](https://github.com/koalaman/shellcheck) to give warnings and suggestions for bash/sh shell scripts

+- [ ] Add system check and download of auxiliary tools (ripgrep and shellcheck)

-- [ ] Configurable output types for data collection
+- [ ] Configurable output types for data collection and overall report

-- [ ] Configurable output colors